Galactic foreground residue biases in cosmic-microwave-background lensing-convergence reconstruction and delensing of B-mode maps: Theoretical background and methodology

-The normalisation factor $A_L^{XY}$ and the minimum variance weights $\mathcal{W}^{XY}_{\ell \ell^\prime L}$ are well described in \citet{Okamoto_2003}.
-The angular power spectrum of the reconstructed lensing field is given by,
+The normalisation factor, $A_L^{XY}$, and the minimum variance weights, $\mathcal{W}^{XY}_{\ell \ell^\prime L}$, are well described in \citet{Okamoto_2003}.
+The angular power spectrum of the reconstructed lensing field is given by

-which after averaging over ensemble can be expressed as,
+which, after averaging over ensemble, can be expressed as

 Here, $N_{L}^{XXX'Y'}$ denotes the reconstruction noise power spectra associated with the quadratic estimator.
 The reconstruction noise depends on the instrumental noise levels and the resolution of the experiment.
-The noise term contains different bias contributions with different orders of dependencies on $C_L^{\phi\phi}$,
+The noise term contains different bias contributions with different orders of dependency on $C_L^{\phi\phi}$:

-The lensing power spectrum is estimated from the four-point function of the CMB fields.
-Using Wick's theorem to compute the four-point estimator, we obtain the zeroth-order noise term $N_L^{(0)}$ as a contribution from disconnected 4-point contractions which have no dependence on $C_L^{\phi\phi}$.
+In the QE approach, the lensing-power spectrum is essentially estimated from the four-point function of the CMB fields.
+Following Wick's theorem, the contribution from disconnected four-point contractions gives rise to the zeroth-order noise term, $N_L^{(0)}$, which have no dependency on $C_L^{\phi\phi}$.
 The $N_L^{(0)}$ noise would be present even in the case of purely Gaussian fields without any lensing effect present.
-The first order $N_L^{(1)}$ noise is from connected lensed trispectrum contributions due to secondary lensing effects \citep{Kesden_2003}.
-The $N_L^{(1)}$ bias has first order dependence on $C_L^{\phi\phi}$ and becomes significant at small angular scales ($L \gtrsim 1000$).
-Following \citet{Hanson_2011}, we use lensed theoretical total power spectra in the calculation of $A^{XY}_L$ and $\mathcal{W}^{XY}_{\ell L \ell'}$ in Eq.~(\ref{eq:lens_qest}) to mitigate higher-order bias contributions in $\hat{C}_L^{\phi\phi}$.
+The first-order $N_L^{(1)}$ noise is from connected lensed trispectrum contributions due to secondary lensing effects \citep{Kesden_2003}.
+The $N_L^{(1)}$ bias has first-order dependency on $C_L^{\phi\phi}$ and becomes significant at small angular scales ($L \gtrsim 1000$).
+Following \citet{Hanson_2011}, we used lensed theoretical total power spectra in the calculation of $A^{XY}_L$ and $\mathcal{W}^{XY}_{\ell L \ell'}$ in Eq.~(\ref{eq:lens_qest}) to mitigate higher-order bias contributions in $\hat{C}_L^{\phi\phi}$.

-The disconnected bias contribution term, $N_L^{(0)}$, is expressed analytically as,
+The disconnected bias contribution term, $N_L^{(0)}$, is expressed analytically as

-where, $C_\ell = \left< \hat{C}_\ell \right>$ is the expectation of estimated total power spectra with noise and foreground contributions.
+where $C_\ell = \left< \hat{C}_\ell \right>$ is the expectation of estimated total power spectra with noise and foreground contributions.

-To simplify analysis hereafter, we consider same pairs of fields in both legs of the lensing power spectrum estimator, i.e.~we assume that $X=X'$ and $Y=Y'$.
-Then, the $N_L^{(0)}$ noise follows,
+To simplify analysis hereafter, we considered identical pairs of fields in both legs of the lensing-power-spectrum estimator; that is,~we assumed that $X=X'$ and $Y=Y'$.
+Then, the $N_L^{(0)}$ noise follows: